abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 give space, if we respond to negativity with negativity, it’s almost a guarantee that nothing profound will take place.
 Giving space is one of the best things we can do for people.
 It’s noble.
-We don’t condone what they’re doing at the moment but by giving them space, we encourage them to grow and gain insight into their own mental processes.
+We don’t condone what they’re doing at the moment, but by giving them space, we encourage them to grow and gain insight into their own mental processes.

 So this is a gift that we can give to others, a gift that others can